sandeepsingh2406/GitHub-Repository-Analysis/Readme.md

 *

-**GithubProcessor**.scala: This is the first class file that should be run when trying to setup the entire project and databases.
+1. **GithubProcessor.scala**: This is the first class file that should be run when trying to setup the entire project and databases.
 (If databases have already been loaded, WebService.scala can be run directly)

 An object named githubProcessor has been created which instantiates our main class, named “initializerClass”.
 We create 3 actors here: downloaderActor, jsonParser and mongoDbConnector.